-Interestingly, with my professional interests now focused on chronic Lyme disease, I’m starting to hear from chronic Lyme patients who suffer from bladder pain and symptoms consistent with IC.
+With my professional interests now focused on chronic Lyme disease, I’m hearing from more chronic Lyme patients who suffer from bladder pain and symptoms consistent with IC.
 I’m also hearing from men with chronic Lyme who have bladder symptoms and chronic prostatitis (chronic infection of the prostate gland).

 And, interestingly, remembering back to patients from the past, sufferers of IC frequently had chronic pain in other areas of the body.
-Many of them also had fatigue and symptoms common to fibromyalgia and chronic Lyme disease.
+Many of them, in fact, also had fatigue and symptoms common to fibromyalgia and chronic Lyme disease.

 It fits.
 Mycoplasma and ureaplasma are the smallest of all bacteria.
 They are obligate intracellular microbes — which means they must live inside cells of a host to survive.
 They typically infect linings of the body — linings of lungs, intestines, joints, and the urinary tract.

-That makes things complicated — mycoplasma and ureaplasma are commonly found in the urinary tracts of people who don’t have symptoms.
-It turns out that it’s actually a very common microbe.
-Some experts have even defined it as a normal flora.
+This fact — that mycoplasma and ureaplasma are commonly found in the urinary tracts of people who don’t have symptoms — suggests that they are actually very common microbes.
+Some experts have even defined them as a normal flora.
 This is why many experts discount the connection between mycoplasma/ureaplasma and bladder problems.

 Therefore the solution must go beyond killing or suppressing microbes — you must restore immune system functions to optimal levels to overcome this illness.